-The following search isn't valid, because you can't search for two words within zero words of each other.
+The following search won't work, because you can't search for two words within zero words of each other.
 If you think the words are next to each other, use the matched phrase search.

-Use the operator 'TO', in capital letters, to search for names that fall alphabetically within a specified range:
+Use 'TO' (in capital letters) to search for names that fall alphabetically within a specified range.
+For example:

 Note: You can't use the AND keyword inside this statement.

-Use a tilde (~) character to find words spelled similarly, or to pick up misspellings.
+Use a tilde (~) to find words spelled similarly, or to pick up misspellings.

-If you want to search for octagon, but you're not sure how it's been spelt, type the word followed by a tilde:
+For example, if you want to search for octagon, but you're not sure how it's been spelled, type the word followed by a tilde:

 You can also combine various search terms together:

 You can search Confluence pages to find where a macro is used.
 Start your search with